Kiran7007/Interview-Preparation/README.md

    * Loader API was introduced in API level 11 and is used to load data from a data source to display in an activity or fragment.
 Loaders persist and cache results across configuration changes to prevent duplicate queries.
    * [Sample Implementation](https://medium.com/mindorks/a-journey-to-the-world-of-mvp-and-loaders-part-2-e176200e5866) </br>

-* **What is the difference between Dialog & DialogFragment?** </br>
-  A fragment that displays a dialog window, floating on top of its activity's window.
-This fragment contains a Dialog object, which it displays as appropriate based on the fragment's state.
-Dialogs are entirely dependent on Activities.
-If the screen is rotated, the dialog is dismissed.
-Dialog fragments take care of orientation, configuration changes as well.</br>

 * **What is the difference between a regular .png and a nine-patch image?** </br>
-   * It is one of a resizable bitmap resource which is being used as backgrounds or other images on the device.
+  It is one of a resizable bitmap resource which is being used as backgrounds or other images on the device.
 The NinePatch class allows drawing a bitmap in nine sections.
 The four corners are unscaled; the middle of the image is scaled in both axes, the four edges are scaled into one axis.</br>

 * **Difference between RelativeLayout and LinearLayout?** </br>
    * **Linear Layout** - Arranges elements either vertically or horizontally. i.e. in a row or column.